Short Biography

 Also here is a link to my Google Scholar profile.
 (Yes, I am a co-author on two biochemistry articles from research when I was in high school!)

-You can also look at my NASA ADS Library (updated Aug.
-2022), and also see my publications on the arXiv.
-(Please note: the ArXiv searches may include publications by authors with similar names.
+You can also look at my NASA ADS Library and my publications on the arXiv.
+(Please note: the ArXiv searches may include publications by authors with similar names.)